Skip to content

 return sinks

-Returning None from collect() skips delivery entirely for that result.
+Returning None from on_task_complete() skips delivery entirely for that result.
 The framework only commits Kafka offsets after all sinks confirm delivery (or delivery errors are handled through on_delivery_error()).
 See Offset Commit Logic for details on watermark-based commit tracking.